Pylons/pyramid/docs/narr/views.rst

-If the ``renderer`` attribute of a view configuration is an absolute path, a source-file relative path, or a :term:`resource specification` which has a final path element with a filename extension of ``.txt``, the Chameleon text renderer is used.
+If the ``renderer`` attribute of a view configuration is an absolute path, a source-file relative path, or a :term:`resource specification` which has a final path element with a filename extension of ``.txt``, the :term:`Chameleon` text renderer is used.
 See :ref:`chameleon_zpt_templates` for more information about Chameleon text templates.